mr-manuel/venus-os_dbus-serialbattery_docs/docs/general/features.md

 - Time-to-go
 - Time to custom SoC (multiple points can be specified)

-For more details and other options, check the [`config.sample.ini`](https://github.com/mr-manuel/venus-os_dbus-serialbattery/blob/master/dbus-serialbattery/config.default.ini).
+For more details and other options, check the [`config.default.ini`](https://github.com/mr-manuel/venus-os_dbus-serialbattery/blob/master/dbus-serialbattery/config.default.ini).

 ### SoC reset voltage

-Some BMS need a higher voltage to trigger a reset to 100% SOC. `SOC_RESET_VOLTAGE` allows you to trigger this voltage once in a while.
-The driver will supress high voltage warnings from the driver

-when it switches to this voltage.
+Some BMS need a higher voltage to trigger a reset to 100% SOC. `SOC_RESET_CELL_VOLTAGE` allows you to trigger this voltage once in a while.
+The driver will suppress high voltage warnings from the driver when it switches to this voltage.
 It might be that other systems (like the MultiPlus or Solar Charger) trigger a high voltage warning in this case when not properly configured.

-See the `SOC reset voltage` section in the [`config.default.ini`](https://github.com/mr-manuel/venus-os_dbus-serialbattery/blob/master/dbus-serialbattery/config.default.ini) for more informations.
+See the `SOC reset voltage` section in the [`config.default.ini`](https://github.com/mr-manuel/venus-os_dbus-serialbattery/blob/master/dbus-serialbattery/config.default.ini) for more information.

 This has nothing to do with the `SOC calculation` or `SOC reset via driver on BMS`.

 ## SoC calculation

-Many BMS have problems to manage a SOC reset properly.
-To workaround this you can enable the SOC calculation of the driver.This ignores the SOC of the BMS and calculates it

-based on coloumb-counting (count the current flowing in and out).
+Many BMS have problems managing a SOC reset properly.
+To work around this, you can enable the SOC calculation of the driver.
+This ignores the SOC of the BMS and calculates it based on coulomb-counting (counting the current flowing in and out).

 It's also possible to create a map to correct wrong current measurements.

-See the `SOC calculation` section in the [`config.default.ini`](https://github.com/mr-manuel/venus-os_dbus-serialbattery/blob/master/dbus-serialbattery/config.default.ini) for more informations.
+See the `SOC calculation` section in the [`config.default.ini`](https://github.com/mr-manuel/venus-os_dbus-serialbattery/blob/master/dbus-serialbattery/config.default.ini) for more information.

 This has nothing to do with the `SOC reset voltage` or `SOC reset via driver on BMS`.

 ## SoC reset via driver on BMS

-Some BMS do not reset the SoC automatically, when the battery is full.
-This option allows the driver to reset the SoC of the BMS, when it swtiches the `CVL` from absorption to float.
+Some BMS do not reset the SoC automatically when the battery is full.
+This option allows the driver to reset the SoC of the BMS when it switches the `CVL` from absorption to float.

-See `AUTO_RESET_SOC` in the [`config.default.ini`](https://github.com/mr-manuel/venus-os_dbus-serialbattery/blob/master/dbus-serialbattery/config.default.ini) for more informations.
+See `AUTO_RESET_SOC` in the [`config.default.ini`](https://github.com/mr-manuel/venus-os_dbus-serialbattery/blob/master/dbus-serialbattery/config.default.ini) for more information.

 This has nothing to do with the `SOC calculation` or `SOC reset voltage`.